-All E-School Advanced Placement (AP) Courses are approved by the College Board and are designed for highly motivated college-bound students who have demonstrated academic achievement, higher order thinking skills, and the ability to work independently.
+All Hawaii Online Courses (HOC) Advanced Placement (AP) Courses are approved by the College Board and are designed for highly motivated college-bound students who have demonstrated academic achievement, higher order thinking skills, and the ability to work independently.

-- Students must actively participate in class by logging into their online AP course on a daily basis (yes, even weekends) and actively participate in weekly online class discussions.
+Students must actively participate in class.
 AP coursework requires students to work continually and to challenge themselves to work hard and maintain high standards.

 Advanced Placement Exam: AP exams are taken at the student's school.
 Students should see their school AP coordinator to make arrangements to take the appropriate AP exam in May.
 There is a cost for the exam and students should inquire with their school AP coordinator regarding this amount.